This post may contain affiliate links. Read the full disclosure here.

 - Molasses (you can find molasses here, but it has a much stronger flavor which you might not like; Grandma’s molasses all the way!)

-- Real vanilla extract (most of what you find here is the fake stuff)
+- Real vanilla extract (most of what you find here is the fake stuff or you can make a switch to powdered vanilla)

 - Shortening (bring a small tub of Crisco if that’s your jam; the 16-ounce size is what I bring)